votuongquan/Homebase-Take-home-Assignment/README.md

   - `pip install selenium`

 Run the main.py script: python main.py

 The script will scrape data from the real estate website, process it, and store it in data.xlsx and real_estate_cache.sqlite.

+# Task 4:Nested Set Model Implementation

+## Description
+Task 4 involves Python programming.
+More details are needed to provide a complete description.

+## File Structure
+The workspace contains the following file:

+  - main.py: This is the main script where the Node and NestedSetModel classes are defined and used.

+### Classes
+  - Node: This class represents a node in the tree.
+Each node has an id, children, left, and right attributes.
+The id is a unique identifier for the node, children is a list of child nodes, and left and right are used for the Nested Set Model representation.

+  - NestedSetModel: This class is used to convert a tree of Node objects into a Nested Set Model.
+It also provides methods to retrieve parent-child relationships and print the Nested Set Model.

+## Instructions
+To use this script, you need to create a tree of Node objects and pass the root node to the NestedSetModel class.
+I gave an crystal clear example in the script

 # Task 5: Database and SQL - Stored Procedure Creation